Positive for some, negative for many.

 "Breathe less".
 Bad message.

 Buteyko is to me a mixed blessing of about 1/10 of the problem and many misguided insights.
 It is not based on healthy natural breathing fundamentals.
 CO2 is not the enemy.
 CO2 is slightly relevant but the breathing pattern is way more so.
 Buteyko may or may not help but it also gives very poor support for breathing MORE.
 Breath is life.
-There is a direct relationship between breathing and aliveness.
+There is a direct relationship between breathing and being alive.
 Those that breathe more but in a balanced way are much more alive to me than those who breathe less/shallow breathe.

 Included in a recent letter to Mike White from Charles D. Connor, President and CEO American Lung Association.
-"The recent study published by Robert L. Cowie et al in Respiratory Medicine, which was on of the largest controlled trials of Buteyko, found no difference in the degree of improvements between Buteyko and control groups.
+"The recent study published by Robert L. Cowie et al in Respiratory Medicine, which was one of the largest controlled trials of Buteyko, found no difference in the degree of improvements between Buteyko and control groups.
 The author stated that it was "difficult" to "attribute the results" of the study, and recommended further research".

 The Buteyko system for asthma and some other breathing problems believe that breathing too much/over-breathing is the cause of those breathing problems.
 This gives one the impression that breathing more is bad.